Landslide Susceptibility Modeling by Interpretable Neural Network

-We assessed SNN performance based on various metrics including area under the receiver operating characteristic curve (AUROC) and success rate curve.
+We assessed model performance based on various metrics including area under the receiver operating characteristic curve (AUROC).
 In addition, we calculated the statistical measures of accuracy, sensitivity (probability of detection, POD), specificity (probability of false detection, POFD), and POD-POFD.
-The performance and explainability of the SNN were compared with results from 1) a physically-based model (SHALSTAB) suitable for soil landslides, which are the dominant landslide type in the region~\cite{Montgomery1994,Dietrich2001,Moon2011,Larsen2012}; 2) the most commonly used statistical models, logistic regression and likelihood ratios~\cite{Lee2005,akgun2012comparison,reichenbach2018review}; and 3) a conventional deep net trained using the adaptive moment estimation (Adam) optimizer~\cite{kingma2014}.
-We also calculated the 95\% confidence interval of mean AUROC from the statistical and neural network model outputs based on a 10-fold cross validation (details in Supplemental Information).
+We also calculated the 95\% confidence interval of mean AUROC from the statistical and neural network model outputs based on a 10-fold cross validation.
+The 95\% confidence intervals of mean AUROC can be used to determine whether model performances are statistically different (model and method details in Supplementary Note 2).